AhmedEssam78/Hardware_Calculator_Using_Verilog/README.md

 # Introduction:
 In this project you are required to implement a simple calculator on Basys 3 FPGA boards.

-Note: Due to the big size of the project, you should create a new project, and take the uploaded source code.
+Note: Due to the big size of the project, you should create a new project in Vivado, and take the uploaded source code as it is.

 # Specifications:
 You are required to build a simple calculator such that it: